-The Fund may invest in convertible securities which may include corporate notes or preferred stock but are ordinarily long-term debt obligations of the issuer convertible at a stated exchange rate into common stock of the issuer.
+The Fund may invest in convertible securities, which may include corporate notes or preferred stock, but are ordinarily long-term debt obligations of the issuer convertible at a stated exchange rate into common stock of the issuer.
 Convertible securities, until converted, have general characteristics similar to both debt and equity securities.
 As with all debt securities, the market value of convertible securities tends to decline as interest rates increase and, conversely, to increase as interest rates decline.
 Convertible securities generally offer lower interest or dividend yields than non-convertible securities of similar quality.
-However, when the market price of the common stock underlying a convertible security exceeds the conversion price, the price of the convertible security tends to reflect the value of the underlying common stock.
-As the market price of the underlying common stock declines, the convertible security tends to trade increasingly on a yield basis, and thus may not depreciate to the same extent as the underlying common stock.
+However, when the market price of the common stock underlying a convertible security exceeds the conversion price, the price of the underlying common stock declines, the convertible security tends to trade increasingly on a yield basis, and thus may not depreciate to the same extent as the underlying common stock.
 Convertible securities rank senior to common stocks on an issuer's capital structure and are consequently of higher quality and generally entail less risk than the issuer's common stock.